 Just back from a trip to Maplewood State Park!
 We originally planned a large Women Who Hike Minnesota group event focusing on Leave No Trace Principles and cleaning up the trails with our reusable green "Dirt Bags" the Leave No Trace Center for Outdoor Ethics generously provided.
 As the landscape thaws each spring, there's trash … Continue reading Maplewood State Park and North Country National Scenic Trail

 On January 1st 2017, I started this blog, as a place to write about my outdoor adventures, learning experiences, failures and encourage others to get outside at any skill level.
-In 2017, I also challenged myself to ask, before starting or continuing various activities, “Does this make me feel strong?
-Or will this build strength?” … Continue reading 2017 Year in Review
+That first year, I challenged myself to ask, before starting or continuing various activities, “Does this make me feel strong?
+Or will this build strength?” … Continue reading 2018 Year in Review!

 Im writing this on a gray Minnesota day, with a belly full of coffee and a Tobie's Cinnamon Roll as big as my head by my side.
 Since returning from our Superior Hiking Trail 100 Mile Hike, I have been working on slowing down a bit and recalibrating.
 Don't worry, I have some projects coming … Continue reading Escape to the Woods: Our North Shore Tiny House Adventure!